By: Rick Hess/Mae Case, DI

-Tangram 3DS is collaborating with Schopfer Yachts, LLC, on a sleek new yacht design.
+Kevin Schopfer is designing a sleek new yacht design.
 This 250-foot yacht will be able to accommodate 12 guests in classic luxury with a futuristic streak.
-With soft fabrics, rich textures, and plenty of gold tones, it doesn’t get much closer to a royal experience than cruising in this yacht.
+With 12-foot ceilings, a “low rider profile,” exquisite lighting, soft fabrics, rich textures, and plenty of gold tones, it doesn’t get much closer to a royal experience than cruising in this yacht.

 One woman will be sure to make her mark on the future of yacht interior design: Zaha Hadid.
 She is collaborating with Blohm+Voss to design and build a new era of superyachts, drawing on “fluid dynamics and underwater ecosystems, with hydrodynamic research shaping the design of the hull.”
 The modern curvatures of the interior architecture pull you through the spaces.
 “Each yacht is an engineered platform that integrates specific hydrodynamic and structural demands together with the highest levels of comfort, spatial quality and safety,” explains Hadid.